About the Program

 - Prepare our students for a lifetime of teaching.
 Teaching is a stressful job in addition to be rewarding.
 We believe in teaching our music education students to strive for the best from their students while understanding that societal and administrative pressures can be dealt with constructively.

 RSOs (registered student organizations) are an essential part of our program and offer extra-curricular opportunities for experiences, lectures, and outside clinicians.
 In addition, these RSOs (CNAFME – Collegiate National Association for Music Education and ACDA-American Choral Directors Association) offer regional and national conferences that are a wonderful way to expand your horizons as a music educator.
-These RSOs also aid in the reduced cost of our annual music banquet and travel/registration reimbursement for conference attendance.

 There are many scholarships available for qualified students.
 Here are our top three: